 - Actively work to make all families feel welcome and enfranchised, and provide orientation to help them understand the culture and expectations at Commonwealth.

 Connect With Us

-Should any member of our community—student, alumnus, parent, faculty or staff member—have concerns or feedback regarding equity and inclusion at Commonwealth, we encourage them to reach out to Mónica Schilder, teacher and member of our InCommon DEI leadership team.
+Should any member of our community—student, alumnus, parent, faculty, or staff member—have concerns or feedback regarding equity and inclusion at Commonwealth, we encourage them to reach out to Lisa Palmero McGrath, our Director of Diversity, Equity, and Inclusion.

 Statement on Diversity, Equity, and Inclusion